 Myanmar has a longstanding history of impunity for perpetrators of grave violations of human rights against all people across the country.
-For decades, a lack of accountability has fueled devastating cycles of abuse at the hands of the Myanmar military, the Tatmadaw, and, to a lesser extent, other armed actors in Myanmar.
+For decades, a lack of accountability has fuelled devastating cycles of abuse at the hands of the Myanmar military, the Tatmadaw, and, to a lesser extent, other armed actors in Myanmar.
 Since at least the 1980s, Tatmadaw operations have involved well-documented burning of villages, rape of women and girls and also of men and boys, forced recruitment of men and boys as porters and human minesweepers, and the driving of tens, and then hundreds, of thousands of refugees across borders into Thailand, Bangladesh and China.
-In 2016 and 2017 these devastating tactics unfolded on a genocidal scale against the Rohingya and drove three quarters of a million people out of the country.
+In 2016 and 2017 these devastating tactics unfolded on a genocidal scale against the Rohingya and drove three quarters of a million people out of the country where they remain.

 Successive military regimes, followed by the semi-civilian government that held office from 2016, failed to identify the actual perpetrators of these violations and their commanders and bring them to justice.
 Leader of the military junta, Senior General Min Aung Hlaing, and other generals have consistently demonstrated their unwillingness not only to ensure accountability, but even to recognize that the gravest violations of international law, such as enforced disappearances, arbitrary executions, acts of sexual violence and torture and probably genocide, have occurred in Myanmar, and continue to occur.
-Since the 1 February 2021 attempted coup, the junta’s forces have employed systematic violence against civilians, including women, boys and girls, with complete disregard for international law and any universal moral principle that unites humanity.
+Since the 1 February 2021 attempted coup, the junta’s forces have employed systematic violence against civilians, including women, girls and boys, with complete disregard for international law and any universal moral principle that unites humanity.
 This is the junta’s modus operandi and until the leaders of the junta are held to account, it cannot be expected to change from these tactics.
 Consequently, the lives and rights of all the ordinary people of Myanmar remain at grave risk.

 The Independent International Fact-Finding Mission on Myanmar emphasized that the meaning of accountability goes well beyond international law, treaties and the legal obligations that emanate from them.
 Accountability for perpetrators of human rights violations is a necessity to establish conditions for just, peaceful, democratic societies and to pursue development that is sustainable and that can benefit all the people of Myanmar.
 The full enjoyment of the entire spectrum of human rights – civil, political, economic, social, and cultural – depends on the ability and willingness to punish those who have committed and are responsible for the gravest violations.
 In the words of the Independent International Fact-Finding Mission on Myanmar: